thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:34:57]
 **Bradley:**
-But yeah, so what I found is that has helped me to de.
-Stress and like feel much more kind of like, like I'm in the know or I'm down on the ground level like firsthand.
+But yeah, so what I found is that has helped me to de-stress and like feel much more kind of like, like I'm in the know or I'm down on the ground level like firsthand.
 I'm not, I'm not missing anything.
 I'm not you know, removed or like trying to.
 Trying to look through, you know, a glass mirror or look through some sort of tinted shades.

 [00:35:34]
 **Bradley:**